ssrlife424/react-firebase-auth/README.md

 Password Security: Ensure secure access with strong password policies.

-📚 Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-For major changes, open an issue first to discuss what you would like to change.

-📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

-🙌 Acknowledgements
-Thanks to all the open-source contributors and libraries that make this project possible.

 Special shoutout to the Firebase team for their robust authentication services.